Port-au-Prince: 2010 earthquake

 On 12 January 2010, a 7.0 earthquake struck Port-au-Prince, devastating the city.
 Most of the central historic area of the city was destroyed, including Haiti's prized Cathédrale de Port-au-Prince, the capital building, Legislative Palace (the parliament building), Palace of Justice (Supreme Court building), several ministerial buildings, and at least one hospital.
 The second floor of the Presidential Palace was thrown into the first floor, and the domes skewed at a severe tilt.
 The seaport and airport were both damaged, limiting aid shipments.
 The seaport was severely damaged by the quake and was unable to accept aid shipments for the first week.

-The airport's control tower was damaged and the US military had to set up a new control center with generators to get the airport prepared for aid flights.
-Aid has been delivered to Port-au-Prince by numerous nations and voluntary groups as part of a global relief effort.
-On Wednesday, January 20, 2010, an aftershock rated at a magnitude of 5.9 caused additional damage.
+The airport's control tower was damaged and the US military had to set up a new control center with generators to prepare the airport for aid flights.
+Aid was delivered to Port-au-Prince by numerous nations and voluntary groups as part of a global relief effort.
+On Wednesday 20 January 2010, an aftershock rated at a magnitude of 5.9 caused additional damage.
+The City Hall (Mairie de Port-au-Prince) and most of the city's other government municipal buildings were destroyed in the 2010 earthquake.
+Ralph Youri Chevry was the mayor of the city at the time of the earthquake.

 Hurricanes

 The worst hurricane season experienced by Haiti occurred in 2008 when four storms Fay, Gustav, Hanna, and Ike negatively impacted Haiti.
 Nearly 800 people were killed; 22,000 homes were destroyed; 70% of the country's crops were lost, according to reliefweb.org.
-Then, in 2012, Hurricane Sandy, while not making direct impact, resulted in 75 deaths, $250 million in damage and a resurgence of cholera that was estimated to infected 5,000 people.
-In 2016, Hurricane Matthew caused catastrophic damage across Haiti, and over 500 deaths were associated with the storm in Haiti alone, along with at least $3 billion in damages.
+Then, in 2012, Hurricane Sandy, while not making direct impact, resulted in 75 deaths, $250 million in damage and a resurgence of cholera that was estimated to have infected 5,000 people.
+In 2016, Hurricane Matthew caused catastrophic damage across Haiti, and over 500 deaths were associated with the storm in Haiti alone, along with at least $3 billion in damage.
 The storm also caused a massive humanitarian crisis shortly after.